ALS and Lyme Sneaky Little Bug. ALS is often misdiagnosed, however, the root is undiagnosed…

 Callie had Lyme and four co-infections well guess who tested positive (although symptom-free) for Lyme and the same four co-infections?

-Here’s how it works: God made you with a fully functioning immune system and if we left it alone it can handle all the gunk we inherited plus things we are exposed to now.
+Here’s how it works: God made you with a fully functioning immune system, and if we left it alone it could handle all the gunk we inherited plus things we are exposed to now.

-Of course we all know that the food we eat and all the junk we are doing to ourselves are a factor and then other things can give your immune system a whack that’s just enough to be a trigger.
+Of course, we all know that the food we eat and all the junk we are doing to ourselves are a factor.
+Then other things can give your immune system a whack that’s just enough to be a trigger.

-For Callie it was an exposure to an insecticide (probably while playing soccer) and then her 6th grade booster shots that whacked hers just enough that a month after having them she began having her first of many symptoms.
+For Callie, it was an exposure to an insecticide (probably while playing soccer).
+Then she had her 6th-grade booster shots.
+That whacked her body just enough that a month after having them, she began having her first of many symptoms.

-I’ve heard others have been in a car wreck, gone through a divorce, (any big stress), gotten a flu shot, had anesthesia or a major health crisis and afterwards their symptoms began.
+I’ve heard others have been in a car wreck, gone through a divorce, (any significant stress).
+Some had gotten a flu shot, had anesthesia or a significant health crisis.
+Afterwards, their symptoms began.